 Introduction – The Islamic Invasion of the Iberian Peninsula

-These mawalis were basically voluntarily-converted adherents of Islam from the non-Arab background, like the Persians in the Khorasan region and the Berbers in North Africa (Maghreb).
-And it was the latter who played an instrumental role in the conquest of the Iberian peninsula (in early 8th century AD) – most of which was under the control of the Christian Visigothic Kingdom.
+These mawalis were basically voluntarily-converted adherents of Islam from a non-Arab background, like the Persians in the Khorasan region and the Berbers in North Africa (Maghreb).
+And it was the latter who played an instrumental role in the conquest of the Iberian peninsula (in the early 8th century AD) – most of which was under the control of the Christian Visigothic Kingdom.

-In the century before the conquest of Iberia (Spain and Portugal), the Berbers of North Africa were disparate people dominated by authoritative tribes with varying religious affiliations, ranging from indigenous pagan beliefs to even Judaism.
+In the century before the conquest of Iberia (Spain and Portugal), the Berbers from Northern Africa were disparate people dominated by authoritative tribes with varying religious affiliations, ranging from indigenous pagan beliefs to even Judaism.
 By the 7th century AD, the Eastern Roman grasp on this region had already dissipated, and the power vacuum was filled by the Arabs approaching from the direction of Egypt (who were rather aided by the small yet Romanized urban population).

 And it was the Islamic tenets of the Arabs that ultimately united most of the Berbers under one banner, with the major conversions starting with the powerful Masmuda tribe.
 Subsequently, the processes of political consolidation and religious conversions were actively pursued by the Arab governors of Maghreb, thereby resulting in an expeditionary military force bolstered by the newly recruited Berbers.